atOliverParkerMorgan/TicTacToe-neuralnetwork/README.md

 # TICTACTOE NEURAL NETWORK

-a project with a neural network that can play tictactoe
+a neural network that can play tictactoe